rmhsilva/node-buspirate/README.md

 });
 ```

-Eventually, there will be node modules to handle the other Bus Pirate modes, i.e. SPI, I2C, etc, which will be implemented similarly.
+The plan is to add other Bus Pirate modes (I2C...) which will be used similarly.

 ##How

-The BusPirate object is an eventEmitter built on top of a node serial port object.
-It sends and receives raw data from the hardware, and lets other modules handle the specifics of each mode.
+The BusPirate object is an eventEmitter built on top of a node Serialport.
+It gets the hardware into raw bitbang mode, then just sends and receives raw data from the hardware, and lets other modules handle the specifics of each mode.

 ##todo